PhilippKuntschik/Weinkeller/README.md

   --set weinkeller.persistence.size=2Gi
 ```

-Replace `OWNER` with your GitHub username or organization name, and `1.0.0` with the desired version.
+Replace `1.0.0` with the desired version if needed.

 ### Configuration